tatami-inc/tatami/README.md

 In both the dense and sparse cases, we can restrict the values that are extracted by `fetch()`.
 This provides some opportunities for optimization by avoiding the unnecessary extraction of uninteresting data.
-To do so, we define a range of elements or supply a vector containing the indices of the elements of interest during `Extractor` construction:
+To do so, we specify the start and length of a contiguous block of interest, or we supply a vector containing the indices of the elements of interest:

 ```cpp
 // Get rows [5, 17) from each column.